Research Expertise and Interest

 neurobiology, learning, neurophysiology, sensory biology

-How do neural circuits in the brain’s cerebral cortex mediate sensation, memory, voluntary movement, and higher functions, and how does this break down in neurological disease?
-My lab seeks to answer these questions by studying cortical function at the synaptic, circuit, and information processing levels.
-We study how cortical circuits process sensory information, adapt to experience, and store information during learning.
-We investigate the cellular and circuit mechanisms for brain plasticity, and the homeostatic mechanisms that maintain proper cortical function across age and experience.
-We study the micro-organization of sensory maps in the cortex to reveal principles of information processing and circuit design.
-We apply this understanding of normal brain function to develop new insights into neurological disorders, including autism.
+Dan Feldman is the Coates Family Endowed Chair in Neuroscience and a Professor of Neurobiology.
+How do neural circuits in the brain’s cerebral cortex mediate sensation, learning, and higher functions, and how does this break down in neurological disease?
+His lab seeks to answer these questions by studying the function of cerebral cortex at synaptic, circuit, and neural coding levels.
+They study how cortical circuits process sensory information, adapt to experience, and store information during learning.
+They investigate the cellular and circuit mechanisms for brain plasticity, and the homeostatic mechanisms that maintain proper cortical function across age and experience.
+They study the principles of information processing and neural coding, and how cognitive and sensory information interact in the cortex.
+They also study the neural circuit mechanisms that drive altered sensory processing in severe forms of autism.